See a Soccer Game in Italy: Ultimate Guide

 If you really like no-flash football, then there are the Serie C and Serie D leagues, which are usually contested by teams in much smaller Italian towns.
 The Serie C, also known as Lega Pro, is split into three groups (Girone A, Girone B, Girone C) of 20 teams each.
 Serie D, the Lega Nazionale Dilettanti, fields 166 teams split among nine groups.

 Seriously, there’s a lot of soccer being played in Italy.
-If you are interested in seeing a Serie B, Serie C, or Serie D match, it’s best to check the websites of the individual teams for tickets.
-Though, for most lower-tier teams, you can get a ticket the day of the match.
-You may also find advance tickets on ViaGoGo or VivaTicket.
+If you are interested in seeing a Serie B, Serie C, or Serie D match, it’s best to check the individual teams’ websites for tickets.
+For most lower-tier teams, you can get a ticket on the day of the match.
+You may also find tickets for re-sell on ViaGoGo or VivaTicket.

 Other Tournaments and Friendlies